EMCE777/getting-and-cleaning-data-course-project-1/CodeBook.md

 # Identifiers

- - subject - integer - The ID of the test subject
+ 1) Subject :This indicates the ID of the test subject
    - 1 - 30
- - activity - string - The type of activity that they were performing when the measurements were taken
+ 2) Activity : This shows the type of activity that they were performing when the measurements were taken.
+They are as follows:-
-   - Walking
+   a) Walking
-   - Walking Upstairs
+   b) Walking Upstairs
-   - Walking Downstairs
+   c) Walking Downstairs
-   - Sitting
+   d) Sitting
-   - Standing
+   e) Standing
-   - Laying
+   f) Laying

 # Measurements

 These variables are all of the mean values for the corresponding measurement based on the subject and the activity.
 These are all of data type numeric.

- - tBodyAccmeanX
- - tBodyAccmeanY
- - tBodyAccmeanZ
- - tBodyAccstdX
- - tBodyAccstdY
- - tBodyAccstdZ
- - tGravityAccmeanX
- - tGravityAccmeanY
- - tGravityAccmeanZ
- - tGravityAccstdX
- - tGravityAccstdY
- - tGravityAccstdZ
- - tBodyAccJerkmeanX
- - tBodyAccJerkmeanY
- - tBodyAccJerkmeanZ
- - tBodyAccJerkstdX
- - tBodyAccJerkstdY
- - tBodyAccJerkstdZ
- - tBodyGyromeanX
- - tBodyGyromeanY
- - tBodyGyromeanZ
- - tBodyGyrostdX
- - tBodyGyrostdY
- - tBodyGyrostdZ
- - tBodyGyroJerkmeanX
- - tBodyGyroJerkmeanY
- - tBodyGyroJerkmeanZ
- - tBodyGyroJerkstdX
- - tBodyGyroJerkstdY
- - tBodyGyroJerkstdZ
- - tBodyAccMagmean
- - tBodyAccMagstd
- - tGravityAccMagmean
- - tGravityAccMagstd
- - tBodyAccJerkMagmean
- - tBodyAccJerkMagstd
- - tBodyGyroMagmean
- - tBodyGyroMagstd
- - tBodyGyroJerkMagmean
- - tBodyGyroJerkMagstd
- - fBodyAccmeanX
- - fBodyAccmeanY
- - fBodyAccmeanZ
- - fBodyAccstdX
- - fBodyAccstdY
- - fBodyAccstdZ
- - fBodyAccJerkmeanX
- - fBodyAccJerkmeanY
- - fBodyAccJerkmeanZ
- - fBodyAccJerkstdX
- - fBodyAccJerkstdY
- - fBodyAccJerkstdZ
- - fBodyGyromeanX
- - fBodyGyromeanY
- - fBodyGyromeanZ
- - fBodyGyrostdX
- - fBodyGyrostdY
- - fBodyGyrostdZ
- - fBodyAccMagmean
- - fBodyAccMagstd
- - fBodyBodyAccJerkMagmean
- - fBodyBodyAccJerkMagstd
- - fBodyBodyGyroMagmean
- - fBodyBodyGyroMagstd
- - fBodyBodyGyroJerkMagmean
- - fBodyBodyGyroJerkMagstd
+   ### Updated Variable Names

+timeDomainBodyAccelerometerMeanX

+timeDomainBodyAccelerometerMeanY

+timeDomainBodyAccelerometerMeanZ

+timeDomainBodyAccelerometerStandardDeviationX

+timeDomainBodyAccelerometerStandardDeviationY

+timeDomainBodyAccelerometerStandardDeviationZ

+timeDomainGravityAccelerometerMeanX

+timeDomainGravityAccelerometerMeanY

+timeDomainGravityAccelerometerMeanZ

+timeDomainGravityAccelerometerStandardDeviationX

+timeDomainGravityAccelerometerStandardDeviationY

+timeDomainGravityAccelerometerStandardDeviationZ

+timeDomainBodyAccelerometerJerkMeanX

+timeDomainBodyAccelerometerJerkMeanY

+timeDomainBodyAccelerometerJerkMeanZ

+timeDomainBodyAccelerometerJerkStandardDeviationX

+timeDomainBodyAccelerometerJerkStandardDeviationY

+timeDomainBodyAccelerometerJerkStandardDeviationZ

+timeDomainBodyGyroscopeMeanX

+timeDomainBodyGyroscopeMeanY

+timeDomainBodyGyroscopeMeanZ

+timeDomainBodyGyroscopeStandardDeviationX

+timeDomainBodyGyroscopeStandardDeviationY

+timeDomainBodyGyroscopeStandardDeviationZ

+timeDomainBodyGyroscopeJerkMeanX

+timeDomainBodyGyroscopeJerkMeanY

+timeDomainBodyGyroscopeJerkMeanZ

+timeDomainBodyGyroscopeJerkStandardDeviationX

+timeDomainBodyGyroscopeJerkStandardDeviationY

+timeDomainBodyGyroscopeJerkStandardDeviationZ

+timeDomainBodyAccelerometerMagnitudeMean

+timeDomainBodyAccelerometerMagnitudeStandardDeviation

+timeDomainGravityAccelerometerMagnitudeMean

+timeDomainGravityAccelerometerMagnitudeStandardDeviation

+timeDomainBodyAccelerometerJerkMagnitudeMean

+timeDomainBodyAccelerometerJerkMagnitudeStandardDeviation

+timeDomainBodyGyroscopeMagnitudeMean

+timeDomainBodyGyroscopeMagnitudeStandardDeviation

+timeDomainBodyGyroscopeJerkMagnitudeMean

+timeDomainBodyGyroscopeJerkMagnitudeStandardDeviation

+frequencyDomainBodyAccelerometerMeanX

+frequencyDomainBodyAccelerometerMeanY

+frequencyDomainBodyAccelerometerMeanZ

+frequencyDomainBodyAccelerometerStandardDeviationX

+frequencyDomainBodyAccelerometerStandardDeviationY

+frequencyDomainBodyAccelerometerStandardDeviationZ

+frequencyDomainBodyAccelerometerMeanFrequencyX

+frequencyDomainBodyAccelerometerMeanFrequencyY

+frequencyDomainBodyAccelerometerMeanFrequencyZ

+frequencyDomainBodyAccelerometerJerkMeanX

+frequencyDomainBodyAccelerometerJerkMeanY

+frequencyDomainBodyAccelerometerJerkMeanZ

+frequencyDomainBodyAccelerometerJerkStandardDeviationX

+frequencyDomainBodyAccelerometerJerkStandardDeviationY

+frequencyDomainBodyAccelerometerJerkStandardDeviationZ

+frequencyDomainBodyAccelerometerJerkMeanFrequencyX

+frequencyDomainBodyAccelerometerJerkMeanFrequencyY

+frequencyDomainBodyAccelerometerJerkMeanFrequencyZ

+frequencyDomainBodyGyroscopeMeanX

+frequencyDomainBodyGyroscopeMeanY

+frequencyDomainBodyGyroscopeMeanZ

+frequencyDomainBodyGyroscopeStandardDeviationX

+frequencyDomainBodyGyroscopeStandardDeviationY

+frequencyDomainBodyGyroscopeStandardDeviationZ

+frequencyDomainBodyGyroscopeMeanFrequencyX

+frequencyDomainBodyGyroscopeMeanFrequencyY

+frequencyDomainBodyGyroscopeMeanFrequencyZ

+frequencyDomainBodyAccelerometerMagnitudeMean

+frequencyDomainBodyAccelerometerMagnitudeStandardDeviation

+frequencyDomainBodyAccelerometerMagnitudeMeanFrequency

+frequencyDomainBodyAccelerometerJerkMagnitudeMean

+frequencyDomainBodyAccelerometerJerkMagnitudeStandardDeviation

+frequencyDomainBodyAccelerometerJerkMagnitudeMeanFrequency

+frequencyDomainBodyGyroscopeMagnitudeMean

+frequencyDomainBodyGyroscopeMagnitudeStandardDeviation

+frequencyDomainBodyGyroscopeMagnitudeMeanFrequency

+frequencyDomainBodyGyroscopeJerkMagnitudeMean

+frequencyDomainBodyGyroscopeJerkMagnitudeStandardDeviation

+frequencyDomainBodyGyroscopeJerkMagnitudeMeanFrequency